 Primary disinfection is the means to provide adequate levels of inactivation of pathogenic microorganisms within the treatment process.
-The effectiveness of chemical disinfectants is measured as CT, a function of disinfectant residual concentration and contact time.
+The effectiveness of chemical disinfectants is measured as CT, a function of disinfectant residual concentration and contact timea function of the concentration and time of contact, a "CT" value in units such as mg/L-min.
 The effectiveness of UV disinfection is determined through validation testing of each model and specific configuration of UV reactor proposed in the design, as described in R309-520-8.

-Four disinfectants: chlorine, ozone, ultraviolet light, and chlorine dioxide are approved as primary disinfectants of drinking water.
+Only fFour disinfectants: chlorine (i.e., gas, hypochlorite solution, and hypochlorite tablets), ozone, ultraviolet light, and chlorine dioxide are approved herein as allowable primary disinfectants of drinking water.